Video won't load? Watch it on YouTube.

 The story doesn’t end there, however.
 In best ‘Trigger’s Broom ‘ tradition, the lifespan and longevity of a HydraChill unit has been proven limitless.
 Both Discovery Museum and Sports Central have undertaken a full rebranding exercise on their units, which despite countless customer uses continue to look and operate as good as new.

-"These machines show the incredible difference that reusing items, such as water bottles, can make.
-Essentially, we have already saved over one million containers from waste bins or from ending up as litter".
+"These HydraChill machines show the incredible difference that refilling water bottles can make.
+Essentially, within the first five years we saved over one million containers from waste bins or from ending up as litter".